 Did I locate where to park?

 You will be assigned to a parking ramp by GRCC Police.
-Most likely it will be in the Bostwick Ramp (you enter off Fountain).
+Most likely it will be in Parking Ramp A (formerly Bostwick Street Ramp), (you enter off Fountain).
 You will need to pick up your parking tag from GRCC Police when you pick up your keys.
 Faculty and students are not allowed to park under the Applied Technology Center or College Park Plaza.

 Did I get my Keys?